 Brad holds a master’s degree in Teaching from City University in Tacoma.
 He has taught at the elementary, middle, high school and college levels.
 He also holds a bachelor’s degrees from Northwest University in Kirkland in Behavioral Science and Biblical Studies.

 As a 27-year county law enforcement officer, Brad has served communities in western and central Washington.
 He currently serves as a deputy sheriff with the Benton County Sheriff’s Office.
 He also works as a school resource officer and is dedicated to keeping students, faculty and the community safe during the academic school year.
 Before his time in central Washington, he worked as a deputy sheriff for the Pierce County Sheriff’s Office.

-With over 30-years of military service, Brad retired from the Washington State Guard on Jan.
+After over 34-years of military service, Brad retired from the Washington State Guard on Jan.
 31, 2022.
-He served as an Army helicopter pilot and holds the rank of colonel.
-He had the privilege of transporting a United States Vice President, and two Haitian presidents during his career.
+He served as an Army helicopter pilot and held the rank of colonel.
+He had the privilege of transporting a United States Vice President, and two Haitian presidents, during his career.

 Brad believes in balancing the state budget without raising taxes.
 He believes the key to getting Washington back on the road to economic recovery is to get government out of the way to allow people and businesses to grow and prosper.
 That means reducing unnecessary regulations and helping foster the full potential of businesses and individuals to be successful.